ssmirr/appdev-chapters/meteorologist-intro-to-apis.md

   <dd>No precipitation throughout the week, with temperatures falling to 62°F on Tuesday.</dd>
 </dl>
 </blockquote>

-## Submission

-Run `rails grade:all` at a Terminal prompt when you're ready for feedback and your score.
-You can run it as many times as you want.

 ## Optional Extra Exercises, for fun